webclinic017/Insider-Trading-Real-Time-Analytics/README.md

 ### Transform & Load

  - `Kafka consumer` receives the data from the `kakfa topic`, transformed the data into relational format and queries it into an `AWS Redshift` data warehouse

+ ### Tableau

+- `Tableau dashboard` is connected to `AWS Redshift`, the dashboard is updated real-time according to new entried added to Redshift